secret-dev87/clutch-browser-extension-consumer-contracts/README.md

 Below is a brief overview of the repository contracts

-### SoulWalletFactory
+### ClutchWalletFactory

-"SoulWalletFactory" is a factory contract.
+"ClutchWalletFactory" is a factory contract.
 It is used to create a new wallet contract.
 The wallet contract is created using the singleton contract with the CREATE2 opcode, which allows the wallet contract to be created with a deterministic address.

-### SoulWalletProxy
+### ClutchWalletProxy

-"SoulWalletProxy" is a proxy contract that manages the implementation contract address and is responsible for forwarding delegate calls to the implementation contract.
+"ClutchWalletProxy" is a proxy contract that manages the implementation contract address and is responsible for forwarding delegate calls to the implementation contract.
 Additionally, users' contract wallet data is stored in the proxy contract.

 ### ClutchWallet